 A PHP extension, as its name suggests, extends the PHP language with more functions.
 For example, the gmagick extension provides a range of PHP functions relating to image manipulation.
 If you attempt to use any of these functions without activating this extension then your pages will return an internal server error.

 For example, Magento has a list of required PHP Extensions listed including DOM, and soap, which may not be enabled by default for your account.

 Enabling and disabling a module/extension

 Depending on the PHP version you select you will see the modules/extensions available, with the default modules for that version selected.
 You can see them for PHP 5.6 in the screenshot above.
-You can enable modules by ticking, disable by unticking - and clicking Save once you've made your changes.
+You can enable modules by ticking, disable by unticking - changes will automatically save.

 Selecting unnecessary PHP extensions to load at run-time can adversely affect the performance of your website because the server has to open more files in order to process your scripts.